awsdocs/amazon-chime-user-guide/doc_source/dial-switch.md

 1. Use the dial\-in number shown\.

 If you know you'll want to dial in manually before your meeting starts, you can choose to do so when joining the meeting\.
-For more information, see [Meeting Audio Options for the Amazon Chime Web Application](chime-web-app.md#web-app-audio)\.
+For more information, see [Meeting audio options for the Amazon Chime web application](chime-web-app.md#web-app-audio)\.

-## Switching to Dial\-in with the Amazon Chime Mobile App<a name="dial-in-mobile-app"></a>
+## Switching to dial\-in with the Amazon Chime mobile app<a name="dial-in-mobile-app"></a>

 If you have a slow cellular data connection or poor signal strength, the Amazon Chime mobile app prompts you to switch to dial\-in\.